ging/fiware-idm-deprecated/README.rst

 Introduction
 ============

 This project is part of `FIWARE <http://fiware.org>`__.
-You will find more information about this FIWARE GE
+You may find more information about this FIWARE GE
 `here <http://catalogue.fiware.org/enablers/identity-management-keyrock>`__.

--  You will find the source code of this project in GitHub `here <https://github.com/ging/fiware-idm>`__
+-  You may find the source code of this project in GitHub `here <https://github.com/ging/fiware-idm>`__
--  You will find the documentation of this project in Read the Docs `here <http://fiware-idm.readthedocs.org/>`__
+-  You may find the documentation of this project in Read the Docs `here <http://fiware-idm.readthedocs.org/>`__

 Welcome to the main repository for the UPM's implementation of the FIWARE Identity Manager Generic Enabler.
 This repository acts as an entry point and holds the documentation and some automated tools for installation and management.
-The IdM is composed of two independent components, a RESTful back-end and web front-end.
+The IdM is composed of two independent
+components: a RESTful back-end and web front-end.

 If you want to see the
 code for each of the components of the IdM and more specific